fastrgv/AdaGate/README.md

 ## AdaGate Game Features

-* Works on PCs or laptops running Windows or GNU/Linux.
+* Works on PCs or laptops running Windows, or GNU/Linux.
 And if Ada is installed you can rebuild it yourself!
 But first try the binaries that are delivered for all platforms.

-* Full source is provided.
+* Windows & Linux binaries provided, as well as full source.

 * Note that a 32+64 bit builds for Windows are delivered.